lkot/lkot/README.md

 ## Hey there, good day!

-### My name is Łukasz the Junior Frontend Developer. :bowtie:

-### Currently I am looking for a vacancy as a Junior Frontend Developer.
+### My name is Łukasz and currently I am looking for a vacancy as a Junior Frontend Developer. :bowtie:

 #